redappleabc/redappleabc/README.md

-This is senior full stack & blockchain engineer.
+This is senior full stack engineer.